July Talk: Studio albums

 July Talk was released on 15 October 2012 by Sleepless Records.
 An extended version, containing three new songs, was released in 2013.
 Louis Roberts of CultureFly credits the album as "a tour de force in how to refresh a genre," adding, "the debut album from July Talk is an aggressive, assertive and irresistibly mischievous slice of 21st century blues-rock."

 On 30 September 2014, July Talk released an EP titled For Your Bloodshot Eyes, which brought the three new songs included in the extended American album to their Canadian audience.
 When reviewing the album, Alyson Shane of The Spill Magazine wrote, "For Your Bloodshot Eyes serves two purposes: to continue to showcase the band’s exceptional talent, and to reaffirm that they are on the cusp of absolutely exploding in popularity.
 It is a must-hear."

 On 9 September 2016, July Talk released their second album, Touch.

 On 10 July 2020, July Talk released their third studio album, Pray for It, via Sleepless Records/BMG.

+On 20 January 2023, July Talk released their fourth studio album, Remember Never Before, via Six Shooter Records.
+In December they followed up with Solstice, a five-song EP collecting cover versions of songs by James, Wilco, FKA twigs, Mclusky and Floyd Crow Westerman that they had recorded over the past decade for release as one-off non-album singles.

 Singles

 Music videos

-Before forming July Talk, Peter Dreimanis and Josh Warburton ran Vulture Culture Films, a Toronto-based music video production company.
+Before forming July Talk, Dreimanis and Warburton ran Vulture Culture Films, a Toronto-based music video production company.
 Both brought their creative expertise to July Talk, staying closely involved in the direction, editing, and production of the band's distinctive videos.

-Leah Fay has a BFA in contemporary dance from Concordia University in Montreal, and co-founded performance art collective WIVES.
-She choreographed the video for the band's number one single, "Push + Pull."
+Goldstein has a BFA in contemporary dance from Concordia University in Montreal, and co-founded performance art collective WIVES.
+She choreographed the video for the band's number one single, "Push + Pull".